iterative/dvc.org/content/docs/start/experiments.md

-A typical machine learning project has data, a set of scripts that train a model, a bunch of hyperparameters that tune training and models, and outputs metrics and plots to evaluate the models.
-DVC makes certain assumptions about the names of these elements to initialize a project with:
+A typical machine learning project has data, a set of scripts that train a model, a bunch of hyperparameters that tune training and models, and outputs metrics and plots to evaluate the models. `dvc exp init` has sane defaults about the names of these elements to initialize a project:

 ```dvc
 $ dvc exp init python src/train.py